The Tapestry of Ancestral Wisdom

 The Religious Society of Friends' contemplative tradition centered on silent worship and the belief that divine light is present within every person.

-Islamic Contemplative1
+Islamic Contemplative

-Modern Secular2
+Modern Secular

 Modern Non-Dual